Road Trips! Drinking! Poverty!

 writer and recent divorcÚ.
 It also details his friendship with the increasingly crazy

-Neal Cassady (whose name has been changed to Dean Moriarity) and other writers of the Beat Generation such as William S. Burroughs
+Neal Cassady (whose name has been changed to Dean Moriarty) and other writers of the Beat Generation such as William S. Burroughs

 and Allen Ginsberg